Larry Sanger: Nupedia and Wikipedia

 Sanger attempted to revive Nupedia throughout 2002 as its activity petered out.
-He tried to find an organization that would take control of it because it appeared Bomis would be unable to manage it and Wales seemed uninterested in it.
-Sanger later attempted to purchase the domain and other proprietary materials of Nupedia from Bomis.
-He said Nupedia was allowed to die a slow death and that its demise was not entirely due to the inherent inefficiencies in its review process.
-Nupedia's server crashed in September 2003 and the site was never relaunched.
+He tried to find an organization that would take control of it because it appeared Bomis and Wales seemed uninterested in managing it.
+Sanger also inquired about purchasing the domain and other proprietary materials from Bomis.
+He said Nupedia's demise was not entirely due to the inherent inefficiencies in its review process.
+The Nupedia server crashed in September 2003 and the site was never relaunched.

 Status as Wikipedia co-founder

-Sanger's role in founding Wikipedia was the subject of edits by Wales to Wikipedia in 2005, which was followed by discussions within the community.
-Sanger accused Wales of "rewriting history" by disregarding his involvement; Wales told Wired he only clarified details about Sanger's contribution to the project and removed factual errors, and said he should not have done so.
+Sanger's role in co-founding or organizing Wikipedia was periodically the subject of discussions within the community.
+It was also the subject of edits by Wales to Wikipedia articles in 2005, after which Sanger accused Wales of "rewriting history" by disregarding his involvement; Wales told Wired he only clarified details about Sanger's contribution to the project and removed factual errors, adding that he should not have done so.
 Wales later stated he had initially heard of the wiki concept from Bomis employee Jeremy Rosenfeld rather than Sanger.
+He also characterized Sanger's claim to be a co-founder as "absurd" and stated, "I know of no one who was there at the company at the beginning who would think it anything other than laughable."

-On his personal website, Sanger posted several links that appear to support his role as a co-founder.
-As early as January 17, 2001, Sanger was cited as "Instigator of Nupedia's wiki" by its chief copyeditor Ruth Ifcher, and he was identified as a co-founder of Wikipedia by September 2001.
+On his personal website, Sanger posted several links to support his role as a co-founder.
+As early as January 17, 2001, Sanger was cited as "Instigator of Nupedia's wiki" by active volunteer and chief copyeditor Ruth Ifcher, and he was identified as a co-founder of Wikipedia in September 2001.
 Sanger has said he organized Wikipedia while Wales was mostly focused on Bomis.com.

-Wales devised the idea of an open-source, collaborative encyclopedia that accepted contributions from anyone and invested in it while Sanger was in charge of organizing such an encyclopedia.

 Criticism of Wikipedia

-Since 2002, Sanger has been critical of Wikipedia and the Wikimedia Foundation.
+Since his departure in 2002, Sanger has been critical of Wikipedia, its policies and administrators, and the Wikimedia Foundation.
 In 2015, Vice referred to Sanger as "Wikipedia's Most Outspoken Critic".